OpenWaterFoundation/owf-infomapper-coagtransfer/web/content-pages/about.md

-# About the Colorado Agricultural Water Transfer Project #
+# About the Colorado Agricultural Water Transfer Project and Website #

 The [Open Water Foundation (OWF)](http://openwaterfoundation.org) is a nonprofit social enterprise that develops open source software and open data solutions to make better decisions about water.